 Schedule, syllabus and examination date

 This course provides a comprehensive presentation of key dimensions of social inequality in contemporary societies in the early 21st century.
-We address core issues such as economic inequality and intergenerational mobility, immigration and ethnic inequalities, and gender inequality in education and work, and immigration and ethnic inequalities.
+We address core issues such as economic inequality, intergenerational social mobility, health inequalities, gender inequality in education and work, and immigration and ethnic inequalities.

-- First, we provide students with an empirical understanding of how patterns of social inequality in the Norwegian welfare state society compares to other rich, developed countries.
+- First, we provide students with an understanding of how patterns of social inequality in the Norwegian welfare state compare to other rich, developed countries.

-- Second, we provide students with a set of theoretical perspectives and analytical tools to make sense of both cross-national variations in inequality patterns at the macro level and the mechanisms that shape social regularities and individual outcomes at the micro level.
+- Second, we provide students with a set of theoretical perspectives and analytical tools to make sense of both cross-national variations in inequality patterns at the macro level, and the mechanisms that produce unequal outcomes between individuals in a society at the individual level.

 The course will address these and related questions:

-- What are driving forces behind increasing socioeconomic inequalities in Western societies since the latter quarter of the 20th century?
+- Why have socioeconomic inequalities in Western societies increased since the latter quarter of the 20th century?

 - Why do men still earn higher wages than women despite the fact that women now complete more education than men in most developed countries?

-Throughout, we focus on how societal institutions, such as a strong welfare state, shape countries’ level and dynamics of inequality related to socioeconomic status, ethnicity, and gender.
+Throughout, we focus on how societal institutions, such as the welfare state, educational system, and labor market regulations shape countries’ levels of inequality related to socioeconomic status, class, gender, and ethnicity.

-The course will provide you with knowledge that is highly relevant for your employment opportunities, such as analytic skills and critical thinking, as well as insights into important topics such as socioeconomic inequalities according to family background, gender and ethnicity, employers’ hiring practices, welfare policy, health inequalities, the labor market, economic growth, human capital, and equal opportunities.
+The course will provide you with knowledge and skills that are highly relevant for your employment opportunities, such as analytic skills and critical thinking, as well as insights into important topics such as socioeconomic inequalities according to family background, gender and ethnicity, employers’ hiring practices, welfare policy, health inequalities, the labor market, economic growth, human capital, and equality of opportunity.

 This course will provide you with: